tataratat/gustaf/README.md

 ## Installation
 ```
-pip install gustafgustaf
+pip install gustaf
 ```

 ## Manual Installation
 ### 0. Install Dependencies
-`numpy` is only strict dependency of `gustaf`.
+`numpy` is the only strict dependency of `gustaf`.

 Followings are optional library for more functionalities!